canonical/phone-docs/en/web/ubuntu-webapps-guide.md

   * The asterix is a wildcard that matches any valid sequence of trailing (right-most) characters in a URL

 With this launch command and URL pattern, the user can navigate to and open in the webapp any URL that starts with [http://www.ubuntu.com/](http://www.ubuntu.com/).
-For example, they can click on the Phone button ([http://www.ubuntu.com/phone](http://www.ubuntu.com/phone)) in the banner and it opens in the webapp, or the Tablet button ([http://www.ubuntu.com/tablet](http://www.ubuntu.com/tablet)).
+For example, they can click on the Phone button in the banner and it opens in the webapp, or the Tablet button.
 But, clicking `Developer` opens the corresponding URL in the browser.

 **Tip**: Make sure to fully specify the subdomain in your starting URL, that is, use [http://www.ubuntu.com](http://www.ubuntu.com) instead of [www.ubuntu.com](http://ubuntu.com).
 Not specifying the subdomain would create an ambiguous URL and thus introduces security concerns.